jack-dinsmore/mnist-server-grpc/README.md

 - **Unschedulable**: this error can occur in deployments when *Dockerfile* has a typo in it, especially the `CMD` line.
 Sometimes it also happens if your cluster was set up incorrectly, so deleting and recreating your cluster may resolve the problem if you're sure *Dockerfile* is correct.
 - **Does not have minimum availability**: this is a placeholder error.
 It occurs when your cluster runs out of storage, but it also occurs in situations that have nothing to do with storage.
 For example, if your server has a bug in it, the pods will throw **CrashLoopBackOff** and your deployment will throw **Does not have minimum availability**.
 So check your pod logs for tracebacks before changing the storage size on your cluster.
 - **Insufficient cpu**: another placeholder error.
 This error often accompanies **Unschedulable**, and once again, the problem often has nothing to do with the amount of processing power available.
+- **Deployment Failed**: this can happen for many reasons, but it can happen if you are trying to run too many services on one cluster, so there are no available pods.
+I believe you may only run one service per pod.
+To remove the error, delete some of the other services (and possibly deployments) on the cluster and redeploy.
+The error can also happen if you give your deployment the name already occupied by another deployment.

 ### Pod errors
 Pod errors are listed next to the pod name on the deployment page.
-Some errors can be cleared simply by refreshing the deployment page.
 - **CrashLoopBackOff**: this error occurs in pods when the server cannot be initialized.
 To read the error, click on one of the pods which shows the **CrashLoopBackOff** error, go to the **Logs** page, and click on **Container Logs**.
 The traceback should be there.

-If not, the issue is probably in the *Dockerfile* which you used to compile your container image; one of the commands may be misspelled or it may throw an error when executed.
-In my experience, the logs only show python errors generated when running the server, not bash errors generated when downloading the image.
+### Runtime errors
+Sometimes the server simply will not respond to client requests.
+In this case, it may have crashed.
+To read the error message, open your service page (the one with the IP "endpoint" on it), click on one of the pods in the **Serving pods** table at the bottom, open the **Logs** page of the pod, click on **Container Logs**, and read the traceback if there is one.
+If you click on a pod and you are led to a page which says "Resource not found," try a different pod.

+After you correct the error, repeat steps 2 and above from the "Deploying on a Google Kubernetes Cluster" section in this readme.